netvl/xml-rs/README.md

 clean manner.

 This parser is mostly full-featured, however, there are limitations:
-* Legacy code pages and non-Unicode encodigs are not supported;
+* Legacy code pages and non-Unicode encodings are not supported;
-* There is only very rudimentary parsing of `<!DOCTYPE>` declarations and entities in the internal subset;
+* DTD validation is not supported (but entities defined in the internal subset are supported);
-* DTD validation is not supported;
 * attribute value normalization is not performed, and end-of-line characters are not normalized either.

 Other than that the parser tries to be mostly XML-1.1-compliant.